How to Visit Kirkjubøur in the Faroe Islands (+ What to See There)

-One place that you simply can’t leave off of your Faroe Islands itinerary is the historic village of Kirkjubøur on the island of Streymoy.
+One place that you simply can’t leave off your Faroe Islands itinerary is the historic village of Kirkjubøur on the island of Streymoy.
+This gorgeous spot in the Faroes holds the key to the islands’ history, and it is as beautiful as it is fascinating.

 - Cheapest car rental options (and with most availability!)

-- Outstanding Faroe Islands ʻSee it allʻ tour (7-hour bestseller!)
+- Faroe Islands ʻSee It Allʻ tour (7-hour bestseller!)

-- 1.5 hour Vestmanna sea cliffs boat trip (great value)
+- 1.5-hour Vestmanna sea cliffs boat trip (a fun half-day excursion)

-- Kalsoy and Kallur lighthouse 8-hour guided tour (my favorite place!)
+- Kalsoy and Kallur lighthouse guided tour (my favorite place in the islands)

 My initial plans for the Faroe Islands included spending a few hours hiking to Kirkjubøur, hanging around the historic village for a bit, and then hiking back to Tórshavn.